CharmiDesai1/BuildEase/README.md

 Buld Ease App
 Capstone Project
 Run - npm run dev

+Need to have .env file in your own system